Psudonem/notes/linguistics/sept5.md

 Code Switching: Changing from one language to another in the same sentence.

+we will aslo dsicuss how children use languag
 Homework
 - [ ] FOR THURSDAY: read chapter 1 in textbook
 - [ ] FOR NEXT WEEK: Read Chapter 2